 João Xavier is an Associate Professor at IST and a researcher at ISR-Lisboa.
 He received the Ph.D. degree in electrical and computer engineering from IST, in 2002.
 His current research interests are in the area of optimization and statistical inference for distributed systems.
 He received the 2002 IBM Scientific Prize and is currently an Associate Editor of the IEEE Transactions on Signal Processing.

-Pedro M. Q. Aguiar is an Associate Professor at IST and a researcher at ISR-Lisboa- He received his Ph.D. from IST in 2000 and has been a visiting scholar at Carnegie Mellon University.
+Pedro M. Q. Aguiar is an Associate Professor at IST and a researcher at ISR-Lisboa.
+He received his Ph.D. from IST in 2000 and was also a visiting scholar at Carnegie Mellon University.
 His research interests are in the areas of image analysis and computer vision.